Home » Can cruise ships leave passengers behind?

 While it doesn’t happen too often that a passenger gets left behind, people arriving late is all too common.
 If you stand out on the deck, shortly before the ship is scheduled to depart, you’ll likely notice the last few stragglers running for their life in order to get back to the ship before the gangway is pulled back.
 It can be quite entertaining to watch.

-Yes, cruise ships can leave passengers behind when departing from a port, and it’s usually caused by people just not paying attention to the time, or their shore excursion has been delayed and they are getting back late to the ship.
+Yes, cruise ships can leave passengers behind when departing from a port.
+It’s usually caused by people not paying attention to the time, or their shore excursion has been delayed and they are getting back late to the ship.

 DON’T BE LATE RETURNING TO THE CRUISE SHIP

-Why will ships leave without passengers?
 Ships are usually on a pretty tight schedule, and it can cost a lot of money if there are delays in leaving a port.
-We all pay port fees for our cruise, and this goes toward the cost of the ship docking at the port.
+Cruise ships pay port fees for that go towards the cost of the ship docking at the port.

 So, how do you avoid getting left behind?
 There are few ways: